cisagov/Malcolm/README.md

 * `net-map.json` - an alternative to `cidr-map.txt` and `host-map.txt`, mapping hosts and network segments to their names in a JSON-formatted file
 * `docker-compose.yml` - the configuration file used by `docker-compose` to build, start, and stop an instance of the Malcolm appliance
 * `docker-compose-standalone.yml` - similar to `docker-compose.yml`, only used for the ["packaged"](#Packager) installation of Malcolm
-* `docker-compose-standalone-zeek-live.yml` - identical to `docker-compose-standalone.yml`, only Filebeat is configured to monitor local live Zeek logs (ie., being actively written to on the same host running Malcolm)

 ### <a name="Build"></a>Building from source